HewlettPackard/hpe3par_ansible_module/Modules/readme.md

 Synopsis
 --------

--   On HPE 3PAR and PRIMERA - Export volume to host. - Export volumeset to host. - Export volume to hostset. - Export volumeset to hostset.
-    - Unexport volume from host. - Unexport volumeset from host. - Unexport volume from hostset. - Unexport volumeset from hostset.
+-   On HPE 3PAR and PRIMERA - Export volume to host - Export volumeset to host - Export volume to hostset - Export volumeset to hostset - Unexport volume from host - Unexport volumeset from host - Unexport volume from hostset - Unexport volumeset from hostset

 Parameters
 ----------